Algemesí

 The town of Algemesí is one of the major centres for the production of citruses in Spain, and several cooperatives are based there.
 This is due to the mild climate and good irrigation coming from the Xuquer river, which passes through the city.

-Every September is celebrated the Festivity of “la Mare de Déu de la Salut”, declared as Intangible Cultural Heritage by UNESCO in 2011.
+Every September the Festivity of “la Mare de Déu de la Salut” is celebrated, declared an intangible cultural heritage by UNESCO in 2011.
 The traditional Valencian dance called Muixeranga is originally a part of the festivity.

 Culture

 The Museum of the Parties of Algemesí, venue of the network of museums of the Valencian Council looks for the consolidation of a major research center about the party.
 Some files are stored there for the public consultation by photographic media with the most relevant aspects of the popular festivity.
 Among the expositive elements are "los misterios y martirios, la "muixeranga", "els bastonets", "el ball de la carxofa i arquets", "les pastoretes", "el bolero", "els tornejants", "els volants", "la Mare de Deu de la Salut" y "la música".